-Energy efficiency Our tester, Mohamed Jawahir, puts a standard wet load of washing into the clothes dryer (size dependent on its capacity) and measures how long it takes to dry and how much energy is used.
+Energy efficiency Our tester, Graham Byrne, puts a standard wet load of washing into the clothes dryer (size dependent on its capacity) and measures how long it takes to dry and how much energy is used.
 The energy efficiency and drying time scores are based on the amount of energy and time used per kilogram of clothing.

-Our testers dry the clothes (the Australian Standard test load) until they're completely dry.
-They then saturate and spin dry in a washing machine.
-Following this, water is sprayed evenly throughout the load while the weight is measured.
-This process continues until the moisture content is up to 90%.
+Our tester dries the clothes (the Australian Standard test load) until they're bone dry.
+He then saturates and spins them dry in a washing machine.
+Following this, water is sprayed evenly throughout the load while the weight is measured until the moisture content reaches 90%.

 The load is then placed in the clothes dryer to assess its drying performance and energy efficiency.

-Drying time If the clothes dryer has a sensor to determine when the clothes are dry and automatically turns off, Mohamed uses it, otherwise he tests using the timer.
+Drying time If the clothes dryer has a sensor to determine when the clothes are dry and automatically turns off, Graham uses it, otherwise he tests using the timer.

-Ease of use The testers also assess the labelling and intuitiveness of the controls and how easy the filter is to access and to clean.
+Ease of use Our tester also assess the labeling and intuitiveness of the controls and how easy the filter is to access and to clean.

 For more information on Washing and drying products, see our Laundry and cleaning section.